SvitlanaKo/documentation/complete_reference/getting_started/index.rst

 Getting Started
 ===============

-.. warning:: Reused from OroCRM.
-Rework.

-This section of the guide will provide an introduction to OroCRM's user interface as well as instructions for setting up your user profile.
+This section of the guide will provide an introduction to OroCommerce's user interface as well as instructions for setting up your user profile.

+..
 In the first article you will find an overview of the benefits OroCRM  can bring to different stakeholders of the customer-relationships management process, and links to let you know where to look for specifics when you get up to speed with the basics.

 .. contents:: :local:

 .. toctree::
-    :hidden:
     :maxdepth: 2

-    intro_log_in_and_edit_profile
+    intro_log_in
+    intro_user_profile
     intro_company_structure_org_selector
     intro_navigation
     intro_nav_shortcuts